alunacjones/LSL.Sentinet.ApiClient/readme.md

     c.BaseUrl = "https://mysentinet/Sentinet";

     // NEVER have your credentials in code or in a configuration file
-    // Always elect to use a secure mehanism to retrieve those credentials c.Username = "my-user";
+    // Always elect to use a secure mechanism to retrieve those credentials c.Username = "my-user";
     c.Password = "my-password";
 });